sunaku/dasht/README.md

 ### dasht-query-line(1)

-    Usage: dasht-query-line [QUERY] [DOCSET...]
+    Usage: dasht-query-line [PATTERN] [DOCSET...]

-Searches for the given QUERY in [Dash] docsets whose names loosely match the given DOCSETs (or in all installed [Dash] docsets if no DOCSETs are specified) and then prints the results in groups of four lines, in the following order:
+Searches for the given PATTERN in [Dash] docsets whose names loosely match the given DOCSETs (or in all installed [Dash] docsets if no DOCSETs are specified) and then prints the results in groups of four lines, in the following order:

-    name = VALUE    # value of the token that matched the QUERY type = VALUE    # type of the token, as defined in the docset from = VALUE    # name of the docset this result was found in url = VALUE     # URL of the API documentation for this result
+    name = VALUE    # value of the token that matched the PATTERN type = VALUE    # type of the token, as defined in the docset from = VALUE    # name of the docset this result was found in url = VALUE     # URL of the API documentation for this result

-Whitespace characters in the given QUERY are treated as wildcards.
+Whitespace characters in the PATTERN are treated as wildcards, whereas the SQL LIKE wildcard characters `%` and `_` are not: they are taken literally.

-Moreover, UNIX glob pattern syntax can be used in the given QUERY.
-If QUERY is unspecified, its value is assumed to be a wildcard.
+The given PATTERN is surrounded by whitespace wildcards before searching so that it can match anywhere: beginning, middle, or end.
+If unspecified, its value is assumed to be a whitespace wildcard so that it matches everything.

 ### dasht-query-exec(1)

-    Usage: dasht-query-exec QUERY DATABASE [OPTIONS_FOR_SQLITE3...]
+    Usage: dasht-query-exec PATTERN DATABASE [OPTIONS_FOR_SQLITE3...]

-Searches for the given QUERY (treated as a case-insensitive glob) in the given [Dash] docset DATABASE while passing the given options to sqlite3(1).
+Searches for the given PATTERN in the given [Dash] docset DATABASE.

+Wildcard "%" characters in PATTERN can be escaped with backslash.

+Any specified OPTIONS\_FOR\_SQLITE3 are passed down to sqlite3(1).

 ### dasht-docsets(1)